Ndutaw/alx-system_engineering-devops/0x02-shell_redirections/README.md

-replace all characters A and c from input Z and e respectively removes all letters c and C from input reverses its input
+replace all characters A and c from input Z and e respectively removes all letters c and C from input reverses its input displays all users and their home directories sorted by users